-SS #2: Increase in Household Savings Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+SS #2: Increase in Household Savings Unit of Measurement Baseline Yearly Benchmark Outcome Benchmark Achieved?
 Average amount of savings/escrow of households affected by this policy in dollars (increase).
-5 households in 2015.
+5 households in 2016.
 Average amount of annual savings/escrow \$1,500.
-5 households met their \$1500 savings match goals in 2015.
-Yes.
+4 households met their \$1500 savings match goals in 2016.
+No

-This benchmark changed to reflect the average savings/escrow achieved from the prior year and including the expected additional savings escrow for 2015.
+This benchmark changed to reflect the average savings/escrow achieved from the prior year and including the expected additional savings escrow for 2016.

-SS #8: Households Transitioned to Self Sufficiency Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+SS #8: Households Transitioned to Self Sufficiency Unit of Measurement Baseline Yearly Benchmark Outcome Benchmark Achieved?
 Number of households transitioned to self-sufficiency (increase).
 MPHA has defined self-sufficiency as income sufficient to purchase a home.
 2 households have sufficient income to purchase at time of move in.
 2 households will achieve self- sufficiency (income sufficient to purchase home) within one year.
-2 households achieved mortgage readiness within one year of moving into their townhomes in 2014.
-One moved in July 2014, the other moved in July 2015.
-Both had sufficient income and qualified for financing within one year of move-in.
+7 households achieved mortgage readiness within one year of moving into their townhomes.
+Of these, 5 purchased homes.
+Three purchased their Sumnerfield Townhomes with LTO assistance; 2 purchased off site with no MPHA assistance.
 Yes.

-HC #5: Increase in Resident Mobility Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+HC #5: Increase in Resident Mobility Unit of Measurement Baseline Yearly Benchmark Outcome Benchmark Achieved?
 Number of households able to move to a better unit and/or neighborhood of opportunity as a result of the activity (increase).
 TBD TBD TBD TBD